12th Airborne Command and Control Squadron

-The 12th Airborne Command and Control Squadron is a United States Air Force flying unit, assigned to the 461st Air Control Wing, stationed at Robins Air Force Base, Georgia.
-The squadron flies the Northrop Grumman E-8 Joint STARS (Joint Surveillance Target Attack Radar System), providing airborne battle management, command and control, surveillance, and target acquisition.
+The 12th Airborne Command and Control Squadron was a United States Air Force flying unit, assigned to the 461st Air Control Wing, stationed at Robins Air Force Base, Georgia.
+The squadron flew the Northrop Grumman E-8 Joint STARS (Joint Surveillance Target Attack Radar System), providing airborne battle management, command and control, surveillance, and target acquisition.
 The J-STARS radar system detects, locates, classifies, tracks and targets ground movements, communicating information through secure data links with other command posts.

 History

 Antisubmarine warfare

 The first predecessor of the squadron was activated at Langley Field, Virginia in October 1942 as the 523d Bombardment Squadron, one of the original squadrons of the 378th Bombardment Group.
 One month later, it was redesignated the 2d Antisubmarine Squadron.
 The squadron was initially equipped with a number of different types of bombers, but by the end of the year had standardized on the Consolidated B-24 Liberator.
 With the 378th, the squadron engaged in antisubmarine patrols off the east coast of the United States.
 When the 378th Group was inactivated in December, the unit was assigned directly to the 25th Antisubmarine Wing, which was responsible for Army Air Forces antisubmarine operations off the Atlantic coast of the United States.

 In January 1943, it moved to RAF St Eval, Cornwall, being the first of four antisubmarine squadrons to arrive there to participate in the Battle of the Atlantic.
 From St Eval it began flying antisubmarine patrols around England.
 Although the squadron remained assigned to the 25th Wing, at St Eval, it was attached to the provisional 1st Antisubmarine Group.

 In March 1943, the squadron moved to Craw Field, near Port Lyautey, French Morocco, where it was attached to the 2037th Antisubmarine Wing, another provisional organization, until being reassigned to the newly activated 480th Antisubmarine Group.
 Its mission was to patrol an area of the Atlantic north and west of Morocco.
 Its antisubmarine activity reached a peak in July, when German U-boats concentrated off the coast of Portugal to intercept Allied convoys bound for the Mediterranean.
 Its actions protected supply lines for forces involved in Operation Husky, the invasion of Sicily.
 The unit most frequently attacked enemy subs 700 miles off the coast of Spain, in what was termed, the "Coffin Corner."
 This was an area in which the subs surfaced to recharge their batteries.
 It was also possible to attack them in this location before they joined up into wolfpacks.
 The 2d Squadron earned a Distinguished Unit Citation for its combat contributions in the Battle of the Atlantic against German submarines.

 The squadron returned to the United States at end of 1943 and was disbanded at Clovis Army Air Field in January 1944.
 Most of the unit's aircrews became cadres for Boeing B-29 Superfortress unit at Clovis.